ethan-stone/obsidian-vault-dnd/Fantasia Red Light District.md

 - Thieve's guild
 - Some sort of organized crime like the mafia
 # Possible Random Events
 - Royal guard raid.
 If they get captured they can pay a fine or spend the night in jail.
 If they fight back and still get captured they pay a bigger fine and spend a week in jail.
 If they fight back but don't kill anyone then they are wanted for 7 days.
 If you do kill someone and leave others a live there is a higher chance that the party is permanently wanted in the city and maybe even a bounty is put on there head.
-Give the guards humanity.
-They can be brothers.
 	- Getting captured works by getting into combat and losing to non-lethal damage
 - [ ] Brainstorm what type of guards/police there are
 - [ ] Sword and board